crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/decisions/decisions_intro.md

 > 🌟 Premium feature

-The CrowdSec security engine is now able to receive instructions from the console.
+The CrowdSec Security Engine is now able to receive instructions from the console.
 This is done via a polling API, it means that the CrowdSec Local API will use long polling to get orders from the CrowdSec Console.
 Currently, only 4 orders are available:
  - Adding decisions from the console